7 Solutions That Can Save a Relationship

 - Do what you say you will do.

 - Don't lie -- not even little white lies to your partner or to others.

 - Be sensitive to the other's feelings.
 You can still disagree, but don't discount how your partner is feeling.

 - Call to say you'll be home late.

 - Carry your fair share of the workload.

 - Never say things you can't take back.

 - Don’t be jealous.

 - Be a good listener.

-Despite the fact there are always going to be problems in a relationship, Sherman says there are things you can both do to minimize marriage problems if not avoid them altogether.
+Even though there are always going to be problems in a relationship, Sherman says you both can do things to minimize marriage problems, if not avoid them altogether.